12 Grant Writing Tips for Fine Artists

 2. List out Every Single Section the Grant Wants

 If they ask for a background section, you had better write a project goals section!
-And on that note, if you are suppose to include something specific in the grant, well you had better have that in there too!
+And on that note, if you are supposed to include something specific in the grant, well you had better have that in there too!
 Don’t leave anything out.

-3. Use the grant language
+3. Use the Grant’s Vocabulary

-The grant application packet will use certain words, phrases and language to describe components and aspects of the grant.
+The grant application packet will use certain words, phrases, and language to describe components and aspects of the grant.
 If they use the words, “community component” then use that phrase instead of public event or another synonym.
 Follow in the application’s footsteps, it will guide you, and you are meant to follow it.

 4. Short sentences.
 Simple sentences.

-I’m sure you get the point because run on sentences are really distracting especially when the grant reviewer has no idea what the first part of the sentence was about and even more so when you miss a comma and they notice it which will bring us to tip number 5.
+Run-on sentences are really distracting especially when the grant reviewer has no idea what the first part of the sentence was about and even more so when you miss a comma and they notice it which will bring us to tip number 5.

 It doesn’t get any more basic than that.
 You would be surprised how many simple spelling mistakes and grammatical errors show up on proposals, don’t do it.
 Read the proposal aloud, you will catch the grammatical mistakes more easily.

-6. Don’t be vague
+6. Don’t be Vague

 While the application will have your name plugged into the top of the proposal, once the reviewer scans through all the outcomes and statistical information, we will most likely forget your name.
 So when you begin the grant, introduce yourself.

-8. No weird formatting
+8. No Weird Formatting

-Most proposals are online nowadays.
+Most proposals are online.
 This means that most formatting is done for you already.
 Don’t add fancy bullets and indents if you don’t need them because they will look funny when the computer sorts them into a re-viewable format for the grant reviewer.
 For example, bullet points often turn into question marks when you are submitting copy-pasted text into a form.
 Keep it simple.